St Mary at the Elms, Ipswich

 restoration have been pressed enthusiastically into use -

-Catholic Church reformed its liturgy at Vatican II, St
+Church reformed its liturgy at Vatican II, St Mary Elms

-Mary Elms has gone down the same road, introducing a
+has gone down the same road, introducing a small altar

-commemorating Walton Turner, a churchwarden for 55 years
+Walton Turner, a churchwarden for 55 years who was also

-who was also Mayor.
-He kneels at the bottom of the window
+Mayor.
+He kneels at the bottom of the window in his

-in his regalia.
-His wife Susan is remembered by five
+regalia.
+His wife Susan is remembered by five figures of

-figures of Christian virtues on the south side.
-She
+Christian virtues on the south side.
+She appears herself

-appears herself as Purity, the most easterly of them.
-The
+as Purity, the most easterly of them.
+The windows are the

-windows are the work of George William Taylor soon after
+work of George William Taylor soon after he had taken

-he had taken over the O'Connor workshop in Berner Street,
+over the O'Connor workshop in Berner Street, London in

-London in 1877.
-Indeed, the windows are actually signed
+1877.
+Indeed, the windows are actually signed Taylor late

 And then there is the shrine to Our Lady of Grace, recently and lovingly restored.
 The replica statue is by Ipswich carver Robert Malamphy, and it was dedicated with great ecumenical ceremony in September 2002.
 I was there, and it was wonderful to watch leaders of the local Anglican, Catholic, Orthodox and Methodist communities, as well as representatives of other churches and of Ipswich's Muslims who also venerate Mary, come together to return this devotional focus to the Borough.
 It was a shame that the church was picketed by extremist protestants before the service, although I guess that the Anglo-catholics rather enjoyed the sense of siege.